iOS 18 Messages App Features: Text Effects, Send Later, RCS, and More

 This guide highlights all of the features that Apple has added to Messages in iOS 18.

-iOS 18 includes updates for many of Apple’s built-in apps, and Messages is no exception.
-Changes in the Message apps in iOS 18 include more text formatting options, more-flexible Tapback responses, message scheduling, satellite messages, and long-awaited support for RCS.
+Apple made a number of changes to the Messages app in iOS 18, introducing more text formatting options, more-flexible Tapback responses, message scheduling, satellite messages, and long-awaited support for RCS.

 This guide highlights all of the features that Apple has added to Messages in iOS 18.